 Philosophy and Public Policy

-Delivered by Dame Mary Warnock, DBE.
+Dame Mary Warnock, DBE.
 Senior Research Fellow in Philosophy, St Hugh's College, Oxford.

 There is a common use of the word ‘Philosophy’ to mean, quite generally, theory or principle.
 In this sense every public policy, whether a policy of government or of a commercial company or of a national charity, must have a philosophy, if it is capable of being rationally described and defended.
 I want to talk, however, about philosophy in a narrower and more professional sense, the sense in which it is an academic subject, taught and practised in Universities; and to consider the relation between this sort of philosophy and public policy, at the present time.